cvlmtg/react-smart-select/README.md

 ### styled-components

-**react-smart-select** uses [styled-components](https://styled-components.com/) for its styles, so you can use its API to wrap it with your own styles.
+**react-smart-select** uses [styled-components](https://styled-components.com/) for its styles, so you can use its API to wrap the component with your own styles.

 Remember to declare your wrapped component *outside* any render method, as explained by styled-component's [FAQ](https://styled-components.com/docs/faqs#why-should-i-avoid-declaring-styled-components-in-the-render-method)